Baby I'm Yours (Barbara Lewis song): Background

 Cher remade "Baby I'm Yours" for the soundtrack of her 1990 film vehicle Mermaids.
 Cher's version was arranged to replicate Barbara Lewis' hit, and was produced by Peter Asher, who as a member of Peter and Gordon had had the UK hit of "Baby I'm Yours".
-The song was not featured in the film but was selected as the lead single from the soundtrack for release in the UK and Europe after the US single release "The Shoop Shoop Song"—which as remade by Cher had played under the film's closing credits—fell short of the Billboard Top Thirty.
-"Baby I'm Yours" failed as a single; its only apparent charting was in the UK at #89 and its estimated global sales tally is 100,000 units.
-"The Shoop Shoop Song" was released in the spring of 1991 with "Baby I'm Yours" as the B-side, and spent five weeks at #1 in the UK and achieved Top Ten status in several European countries as well as Australia and New Zealand.
+Despite not being featured in the film, "Baby I'm Yours" was chosen as the lead single from the soundtrack in Europe.
+It charted for one week in the UK at number 89.
+"The Shoop Shoop Song (It's in His Kiss)" was released in the spring of 1991 with "Baby I'm Yours" as the B-side, and spent five weeks at #1 in the UK and achieved Top Ten status in several European countries as well as Australia and New Zealand.
 (Coincidentally the precedent charting single to the Linda Lewis 1976 UK hit remake of "Baby I'm Yours" had been the first major UK hit version of "The Shoop Shoop Song", entitled "It's in His Kiss".)